-In early 2019, the BCCFP awarded eight one-time grants of $5,000 to enable members to create or modify tools/resources that could help BC family physicians to address the social determinants of health (SDH).
+In 2019, the BCCFP awarded eight one-time grants of $5,000 to enable members to create resources or initiate projects in their communities that could help BC family physicians address the social determinants of health (SDH).

 Projects took place in both rural and urban areas of the province and addressed different populations and their needs, from new mothers on a small island to Indigenous people living in downtown Vancouver.
 A spectrum of care providers brought their expertise to the projects.

 We are pleased to present a report summarizing each unique project and its outcomes.
 You will see a clear pattern in the importance and benefit of caring for the whole person, taking into consideration their mental health, social connectedness, economic well-being and access to basic needs.